eatyourpeas/stpeg/README.md

 Biography in markdown...
 ```

+### Custom Ruby Gem

+The `_plugins` folder contains a custom `_ics_generator.rb` which generates a `.ics` file for the active event and stores this in the `ics` folder.
+It adds the link to the event automatically

 ## Deployment

 The site automatically deploys to GitHub Pages when changes are pushed to the main branch via GitHub Actions.

+## Creating a new event

+1. Create an event on EventBrite and in the events draft view, click on the 3 dots to the right of the event in the list and select `copy link`.
+2. Create a new event in the `_events` folder using the same naming as previous events.
+You can cut and paste from previous events as a starter
+3. In the yaml at the start of the file paste the link from above into the `eventbrite_link` element.
+4. On deploy, the `.ics` and eventbrite links should work

+## Adding a new committee minute

+1. add a new date above the previous dates in `committee.md`
+2. create a corresponding file in `_meeting_minutes`.

 ## License